Shadenius/ProjectSyndicate/README.md

 Date | Time | Event

-3.3.2015 | 3 hours | Familiarizing myself with Syndicate game and starting the project.
+3.3.2015 | 4 hours | Familiarizing myself with Syndicate game and starting the project.
+Setting up Git for Unity.